 - potential to address the gap between identified needs and limited resources.

 Research shows that e-mental health support as a form of care may enhance mental health literacy.
 It may also contribute to a more active attitude.
 Improvement in attitude is important in facilitating and receiving treatment as well as increasing mental health empowerment. e-mental health support may encourage active reporting of psychological injuries in a proactive and timely manner.
-Early intervention is the key to successful and quicker recovery.
+Early intervention is the key to a successful and quicker recovery.

-The Tap Into Safety Mental Health Training increases mental health literacy on workplace stressors to teach effective coping strategies.
+The Tap into Safety Mental Health Training increases mental health literacy on workplace stressors to teach effective coping strategies.
 The e-learning solution can be used online, tablets, mobile phone and in the classroom.